 Published: October 2020 | Report Code: CM10446 | Available Format: PDF | Pages: 226

-The on-site generation category is expected to showcase the fastest growth during the forecast period, on the basis of delivery.
-This is due to the growth in manufacturing industries, owing to the growing population and increasing people per capita income.
-Therefore, in order to meet the rising demand for industrial gases, the manufacturing industries require constant supply of the gases, in order to maintain the production rate, which can be easily met with the on-site generation delivery.
+The on-site generation category will exhibit the fastest growth in the market for industrial gases during 2020–2030, within the delivery segment.
+This is ascribed to the growth in the manufacturing sector owing to the burgeoning population and rising per capita income.
+The manufacturing industry requires a consistent supply of gases to maintain the production rate, which can be comfortably met with on-site generation.

-Further, as per the Invest India, a National Investment Promotion & Facilitation Agency, the demand for petrochemicals is expected to grow at a CAGR of 7.5% during 2019–2023, with a polymer demand growing at 8.0% CAGR during the same period.
-Since, hydrogen is used in chemical manufacturing processes and petroleum refining, and thus, the demand for hydrogen gas would expect to increase substantially in near future.
-Therefore, these factors are promoting the growth of the global industrial gases market.
+Furthermore, Invest India, a National Investment Promotion & Facilitation Agency, estimates that the demand for petrochemicals will advance at a CAGR of 7.5% during 2019–2023, with the polymer demand progressing at an 8.0% CAGR.
+As hydrogen is used in the production of chemicals and in petroleum refining, the demand for it will increase substantially.

 |Base Year (2019) Market Size||$92,392.4 million|